 Even with the COVID-19 pandemic, it is still important to bring your family into the office for check ups and immunizations.
 Follow up visits are also essential, as are visits with the doctor when you are concerned that one of your children is ill.

-- The Eastgate office is scheduling well and ill children during different blocks of time during the day as well as in the evening and on Saturdays at Eastgate.
+- All of our office locations are scheduling well and ill children during different blocks of time during the day as well as in the evening and on Saturdays at Eastgate.

 - TeleHealth visits are available for follow up visits for medical conditions such as ADHD, anxiety, and depressions and for ill visits when appropriate